Beautiful Mess (Swing Out Sister album)

-Beautiful Mess is the title of the ninth studio album by the British pop group Swing Out Sister.
+Beautiful Mess is the ninth studio album by the British pop group Swing Out Sister, originally released in 2008.
 It was produced by group member Andy Connell, who has been with Swing Out Sister since its inception.

 Release

-The album was initially released in Japan in February 2008 on Avex Trax, then issued in the U.K. later in the year.
-Beautiful Mess was released in the U.S. in May 2009, distributed by the Shanachie Records label.
-The album has reached #5 on the Billboard Top Contemporary Jazz Albums chart.
+The album was initially released in Japan in February 2008 on Avex Trax, then issued in the United Kingdom later in the year.
+Beautiful Mess was released in the United States in May 2009, distributed by the Shanachie Records label.
+The album reached number five on the US Billboard Top Contemporary Jazz Albums chart.

 Musicians

 Since the group's second album, Kaleidoscope World, Swing Out Sister has consisted primarily of Andy Connell and Corinne Drewery.
 Both reprise familiar roles on this album, with Drewery on lead and backing vocals and Connell contributing musical arrangements.
 In addition, Connell produced this album, his first for the group, replacing longtime producer and collaborator Paul Staveley O'Duffy.
 Additional musicians include Tim Cansfield on guitar, Jody Linscott on percussion and Gina Foster and the Champagnettes on backing vocals.